 C. Classified Civil Service Personnel (Full-time and Part-time)

-D. Auxiliary Services Corporation
+D. SUNY Cortland Auxiliary Services

 Recruitment files must be available for a compliance audit by state and federal agencies, and thus must be supported by documented files of the recruiting unit.
 Files shall be kept for a minimum of three years.
 The Affirmative Action Office shall also maintain applicant flow data collected from each search.
 Monitoring of affirmative action performance is the responsibility of the affirmative action officer and of each person with responsibility for employment, retention, promotion, and salary parity.

-2. Salaries: The State University of New York salary administration policy requires that salary differences among employees are not to be related in any way to race, sex, national origin, or any other factor irrelevant to fair compensation for work performed.
-Complaints of discrimination in salary may be addressed through the SUNY Discrimination Complaint Procedure.
+The State University of New York salary administration policy requires that salary differences among employees are not to be related in any way to race, sex, national origin, or any other factor irrelevant to fair compensation for work performed.
+Complaints of discrimination in salary may be addressed through the SUNY Cortland Discrimination Complaint Procedure.

 Faculty members who have complaints related to Equal Employment and Affirmative Action are advised to seek resolution with their department chair or dean.
 Questions not resolved with chairs or deans may be referred to the provost.
-Professional staff other than faculty take their complaints to their department supervisors and, when concerns are not resolved, they may be referred to the vice president for the area.
-Similarly, Civil Service employees of the College are requested to discuss matters of concern with their department heads and with the director of human resources.
+Professional staff other than faculty take their complaints to their department supervisors and, when concerns are not resolved, they may be referred to the vice president for the division.
+Similarly, Civil Service employees of the university are requested to discuss matters of concern with their department heads and with the director of human resources.
 Formal allegations related to Affirmative Action and Equal Employment should be taken to the affirmative action officer (see SUNY Cortland Discrimination Complaint Procedure, Chapter 850).